mr0786280/Stepping-Into_JavaScript/README.md

 		modified the test.js file and added the new code from the lesson on it added another branch
 		practiced comparison and logical operators

+002.028 | While Loops

+		modified the test.js file and added the new code from the lesson on it added another branch
+		practiced while loops and also checked console to make sure the code was correct